hodefoting/gedl/README.md

-The GEGL video from Libre Graphics Meeting 2016 in London, https://www.youtube.com/watch?v=GJJPgLGrSgc was made from raw footage using gedl, the default testproject of gedl which is in this repo as default.edl produces the following video when rendered the first time (TODO: update this video with newer render): https://www.youtube.com/watch?v=n91QbTMawuc
+The GEGL video from Libre Graphics Meeting 2016 in London, https://www.youtube.com/watch?v=GJJPgLGrSgc was made from raw footage using gcut, the default testproject of gcut which is in this repo as default.edl produces the following video when rendered the first time (TODO: update this video with newer render): https://www.youtube.com/watch?v=n91QbTMawuc